JennEYoon/datasciY/logs/work-2020-Nov-Dec.md

      - Get certificate in Nov/Dec?
 Finish class 5 first.
  1g) Tutorials from SciPy, Videos recent AI talks.

+ 2) More projects on datasciY.com
+    - Matplotlib OO vs Matlab style
+    - FastAPI
+    - Geospatial viz, econ data

- 2) Interview Prep - various Q&As, Jose Portilla class
+ 3) Interview Prep - various Q&As, Jose Portilla class
- 2b) Build a Career book
+ 3b) Build a Career book

- 3) Review SQL, use it to help me get a job.
+ 4) Review SQL, use it to help me get a job.
     - PostgresSQL, one may be enough.
     - Python SQL connector.
     - SQL Pocket reference, practice commands.

- 4) Review Finance and Risk Management, Probability & Statistics
+ 5) Review Finance and Risk Management, Probability & Statistics
     - get current regulations, current events.
     - Do some Python exercises pricing models, trading models.
     - Lookup websites GARP, SEC, FINRA, Fed, CFTC.

- 5) Kaggle, HackerRank -- see if I can do a challenge from start to finish
+ 6) Kaggle, HackerRank -- see if I can do a challenge from start to finish
+    - Meetup DSML group Kaggle?

- 6) Stack Overflow - get 1000 pts by Dec 2020, get 2000 pts by August 2021.
+ 6b) Stack Overflow - get 1000 pts by Dec 2020, get 2000 pts by August 2021.

- 7) More projects on datasciY.com